zammad/zammad-admin-documentation/integrations/sipgate.rst

 Sipgate
 =======

-.. note:: In order to use this feature, please go to your Feature-Store on your sipgate account and activate ``sipgate.io``.
+.. note:: In order to use this feature, please go to the Feature Store in your sipgate account and activate ``sipgate.io``.
-   This feature is available for all account types of sipgate, the store option might differ in name and API-Calls.
+   This feature is available for all account types of sipgate, the store option might differ in name and API calls.

 Knowing who's calling is quite important, if you want to bring your support to the next level!
 Our integration for sipgate enables you to see whos calling who.
 If you have a customer that wants to get connected to Emmily, you can even check if she's free in the caller log.

-For configuration, please go to the Admin-Settings -> Settings -> Integrations => sipgate
+For configuration, please go to Settings -> Integrations -> sipgate in the admin panel.

 Get your incoming and outgoing URL of your Zammad instance::